jbshep/softeng21/ms/index.md

     If users already have a diary named `softeng` locally, this command should fail.

+    If this subcommand completes successfully, the program should notify the user of the name of their newly connected diary, like this:

+    ```
+    Now connected to diary named "softeng"
+    ```

 3.  `blurg ls` should show the log author next to the date, like this:

     ```